N.C. Press Association first place award for spot photograph, 2017.

 Best time to see: Year-round residents

-Where: Springer’s Point, village, Hammock Hills
+Where: Springer’s Point, village, especially on the water tower and Hammock Hills across from the NPS campground

 (audio provided courtesy of OhioLINK Digital Resource Commons)